africanbushman/calculator/README.md

 ## Technologies Used

-The technologies used are as follows HTML, CSS, bootstrap and JavaScript.
+The technologies used are as follows HTML, CSS, bootstrap, JavaScript and jquery.

 ## Support and contact details